 Strong edge definition

 Side and rear yards

 Minimal side yards

 The small separation distances between buildings accentuates the definition of the building edge by providing a continuous front which is distinctive in perspective close up, but also when viewed at a distance.

 Vehicle access and parking

 On-site garaging

 Car parking is typically in garages and generally integrated with the building on the ground floor of the residence or provided for at the back of a building.
 Accessory buildings in front of dwellings are generally discouraged.

-Building Form

-Fine grain

-The generally narrow frontages and residential type details present a fine 'grain' and steady rhythm along the edge which is at a comfortable human scale.

-Mix of roof forms

-The Residential Coastal Edge is characterised by a mix of roof types including skillion, curved and papapet/flat, gable and hip roofs.
+Car parking is typically under or at the back of dwellings Building Form Fine grain The generally narrow frontages and residential type details present a fine 'grain' and steady rhythm along the edge which is at a comfortable human scale.
+Mix of roof forms The Residential Coastal Edge is characterised by a mix of roof types including skillion, curved and papapet/flat, gable and hip roofs.